AndyOGo/tailwindcss-nested-groups/README.md

     // ...
     groupScope: "scope",
-    // will result in group-scope being available in addition to the base group },
+    // will result in group-scope being available in addition to the base group
+    groupVariants: ["hover", "focus"],
+    // will result in group-scope:hover and group-scope:focus variants
+  },
   // ...
 };